 We intend to seek FDA approval through the 505(b)(2) regulatory pathway for certain of our product candidates.
 The Hatch-Waxman Act added Section 505(b)(2) to the FDCA.
 Section 505(b)(2) permits the filing of an NDA where at least some of the information required for approval comes from studies that were not conducted by or for the applicant.
 If the FDA does not allow us to pursue the 505(b)(2) regulatory pathway for our product candidates as anticipated, we may need to conduct additional clinical trials, provide additional data and information, and meet additional standards for regulatory approval.
 If this were to occur, the time and financial resources required to obtain FDA approval for our product candidates would likely substantially increase.
 Moreover, the inability to pursue the 505(b)(2) regulatory pathway could result in new competitive products reaching the market faster than our product candidates, which could materially adversely impact our competitive position and prospects.
-Even if we are allowed to pursue the 505(b)(2) regulatory pathway for a product candidate.
+Even if we are allowed to pursue the 505(b)(2) regulatory pathway for a product candidate, we cannot assure you that we will receive the requisite or timely approvals for commercialization of such product candidate.
 In addition, we expect that our competitors will file citizens' petitions with the FDA in an attempt to persuade the FDA that our product candidates, or the clinical studies that support their approval, contain deficiencies.
 Such actions by our competitors could delay or even prevent the FDA from approving any NDA that we submit under Section 505(b)(2).